toirl/trainable/README.rst

 Trainable will stay in the background and anaylse your training data to give feedback about your progress on the way to the training goal.

 Trainable uses Strava as its main source for training data.
-So athlets can use continue to use their favorite tracking software.
+So athlets can continue to use their favorite tracking software.